-- 8. Please ensure ALL the particulars as required in the Proxy Form are completed, signed and dated accordingly. - 9.
-Last date and time for lodging the Proxy Form is Monday, 15 March 2021, 11.00 am. - 10.
-Any authority pursuant to which such an appointment is made by a power of attorney or appointment of corporate representative must be deposited with the Registered Office of the Company at 29-2, Level 29, Oval Damansara, 685, Jalan Damansara, Taman Tun Dr. Ismail, 60000 Kuala Lumpur not less than forty-eight (48) hours before the time appointed for holding the meeting or adjourned meeting at which the person named in the appointment proposes to vote.
+- 10. Any authority pursuant to which such an appointment is made by a power of attorney or appointment of corporate representative must be deposited with the Registered Office of the Company at 29-2, Level 29, Oval Damansara, 685, Jalan Damansara, Taman Tun Dr. Ismail, 60000 Kuala Lumpur not less than twenty-four (24) hours before the time appointed for holding the meeting or adjourned meeting at which the person named in the appointment proposes to vote.
 A copy of the power of attorney may be accepted provided that it is certified notarially and/ or in accordance with the applicable legal requirements in the relevant jurisdiction in which it is executed. - 11.
-For the purpose of determining a shareholder who shall be entitled to attend the meeting, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd, in accordance with Clause 89 of the Company's Constitution and Section 34(1) of the SICDA to issue a General Meeting Record of Depositors as at Monday, 8 March 2021.
+For the purpose of determining a shareholder who shall be entitled to attend the meeting, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd, in accordance with Clause 89 of the Company's Constitution and Section 34(1) of the SICDA to issue a General Meeting Record of Depositors as at Friday, 11 March 2022.
 Only a depositor whose name appears therein shall be be entitled to participate the said meeting or appoint a proxy to attend, participate, speak and/ or vote on his/ her stead.